66

 Carol Of The Bells is a perfect hymn for the Tabernacle choir.
 The quiet undertones that define the song are represented here with bells and soft voices that build into a crescendo and then quietly start over again.

 O Come, O Come, Emmanuel starts with the male voices delivering a haunting request to come and rejoice while the female voices join in until the full choir is involved.
-The carol builds and builds until it is fully engulfed in a shouting invitation to Come, Come, Rejoice !
+The carol builds and builds until it is fully engulfed in a shouting invitation to Come, Come, Rejoice!
 A wonderful carol.

-The Mormon Tabernacle Choir’s reputation has always been highly regarded and that’s due to their long standing relationship with the Philadelphia Brass Ensemble, Percussion & Orchestra, conductors Eugene Ormandy and Richard P. Condie.
+The Mormon Tabernacle Choir’s reputation has always been highly regarded and that’s due to their long-standing relationship with the Philadelphia Brass Ensemble, Percussion & Orchestra, conductors Eugene Ormandy and Richard P. Condie.

-On most songs, Richard P. Condie directs the orchestra and choir in what starts out as a soft introduction, with most songs building into a full orchestra and choir that ends with all voices shouting their invitations to come celebrate.
+On most songs, Richard P. Condie directs the orchestra and choir in what starts out as a soft introduction, most songs building into a full orchestra and choir that ends with all voices shouting their invitations to come celebrate.

 All songs featured on the original LP are Christian hymns, except for number 6, We Wish You A Merry Christmas.
-The song starts out with full orchestration, then abruptly ends while female voices start a cappella followed by the orchestra that slowly comes in to finish the song in typical Philadelphia Brass style.
+The songs starts out with full orchestration, then abruptly ends while female voices start a cappella followed by the orchestra that slowly comes in to finish the song in typical Philadelphia Brass style.

 The rest of the CD, like most of the songs throughout, features large orchestral beginnings with full choir support.

-The final song on the original LP is Silent Night.
+The final song of the original LP is Silent Night.
 This iconic Christmas hymn starts quietly with bells and slow, soft harmonies.
 It stays this way all the way through with voices as the predominant sound heard.
 Orchestrations are there, but more subtle and complimentary to the voices that drift softly through the song.

 This CD re-issue includes 3 bonus tracks.
 The first two, Have Yourself A Merry Little Christmas and The Christmas Song, are from their 1977 Christmas LP, White Christmas.
 Eugene Ormandy does an excellent job of leading the Philadelphia Orchestra through mellow renditions of both selections.
-The orchestrations on these bonus tracks is a little different because it does not feature the Philadelphia Brass Ensemble, so the string section is more prevalent.
+The orchestrations on these bonus tracks is a little different because it does not feature the Philadelphia Brass Ensemble, and so the string section is more prevalent.

-The final cut on the CD is Hallelujah Chorus from “Messiah”, by George Frideric Handel.
+The final cut on the CD is Hallelujah Chorus from “Messiah”, by George Frederic Handel.
 As in most arrangements of the piece, the sound is big!
 Jerold Ottley directs the Columbia Symphony Orchestra and the Mormon Tabernacle Choir from 1980.
 The different voices are layered in opposing harmonies and the 11,623 pipes of the Tabernacle organ are front and center.

-The Mormon Tabernacle Choir have released many Christmas albums throughout their existence, starting in 1957.
+The Mormon Tabernacle Choir has released many Christmas albums throughout their existence, starting in 1957.
 (Look for more Mormon Tabernacle Choir Christmas CDs in this blogs future).
 It is always good to have the Mormon Tabernacle Choir in your Christmas collection.
 As far as choral music goes, no organization has produced more Christmas albums in America than the Mormon Tabernacle Choir, and only in England perhaps, would you find choirs older than 150 years.
 That being said, as I compare this to other Tabernacle Choir Christmas CDs I have, the Philadelphia Brass Ensemble & Percussion adds more instrumentation than just a regular orchestra might, so the sound is bigger.
 Other Mormon Tabernacle Choir Christmas CDs are usually performed over symphonies, such as the Philadelphia Orchestra, so the music is less grandiose.
 They have probably made more Christmas albums with the Philadelphia Orchestra than any other orchestra.

 This is a good Mormon Tabernacle Christmas CD to have.
 I like the structure of the songs and the choir does an excellent job of taking you through all the emotions that a merry Christmas can evoke.